NHS Eye Examinations

-Your Eye Examination will take approximately 30 minutes and afterwards the optician will discuss with you the best ways to satisfy your optical requirements according to you lifestyle.
+Your Eye Examination will take approximately 30 minutes and afterwards we will discuss with you the best ways to satisfy your optical requirements according to you lifestyle.
 This may include not only differing designs of spectacle lenses and frames, but also contact lenses and sunglasses.

-You qualify for a free NHS-funded sight test if:
+You qualify for a free NHS-funded eye examination if:

 - You’re aged under 16.

 - You’re aged 16, 17 or 18 and are in full-time education.

 - You’re registered as partially sighted (sight impaired) or blind (severely sight impaired).

 - You’ve been diagnosed with diabetes or glaucoma.